msd921/msd921/README.md

 * Version Control: Git, GitHub, GitLab

 ### My projects
-* UniScheduleManager (coming soon) - a Spring Boot application that shows and sets the university schedule
+* [UniScheduleManager](https://github.com/msd921/UniScheduleManager) - a Spring Boot application that shows and sets the university schedule

 ## 📫 How to reach me:
 Feel free to connect with me through: